ssbse17/ssbse17.github.io/submit/index.md

 We challenge everyone interested in SBSE to apply tools, techniques, and algorithms to our selected problems.
 We want you to apply your SBSE expertise to do interesting things to or with the software and uncover interesting things related to it.
 The best competition entries will be awarded special prizes.
 Challenge papers should not exceed 6 pages in length using the regular symposium format.
 More details about the track will be announced on the website.

+**Tutorials**

+2 page proposals for 1 hour tutorials covering state-of-the-art SBSE methods.
+Proposals must describe what will be presented and why this might be of interest to this community.
+Proposals will be selected on their novelty, technical content, track record of the presenter and, ideally, degree of interactivity with the audience.

+**Transfer talks**

+Invited talks from authors publishing innovative work relevant to SBSE, originally presented at other forums.
+To nominate speakers for such talks, please email ssbse2017@easychair.org.

 **Conference Proceedings**

 Accepted papers will be published in a volume of the Springer Lecture Notes in Computer Science series (LNCS).